-A sparse score that is a mixture of traditional instruments mixed with distorted, discordant and hollow digital atmosphere.
+A sparse score that is a mixture of traditional maritime instruments but distorted, discordant and hollow.
 Like Remy's memory, all parts of the song don't quite work.
 It hints at a time before and tones reminiscent of the big top circus.